SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

 There is a Result.csv file containing all the info needed.
 For each test: <br />
 1. Passed/Failed, depending on the version.
 2. Score.

+Feel free to use information from the metric and pass/fail tests in subsequent releases to calculate correlations as well. <br />
+You can do it in Java as well as Python or whatever you prefer!